Trycondiuis/Trycondiuis/README.md

 ## Hello... 👋😎
 I am a Project Support Officer with a first-class bachelor's degree in computing and a certified software engineer.
 I aspire to build a career in software development, software engineering, web development, or mobile application development.
 I have actively participated in the development of various projects, both in software and administration.
-I am enthusiastic about applying my current skills, knowledge, experience, and passion for Python, Java, SQLite, MySQL, Microsoft SQL Server, SQLite, and many more that I will be listing below.
+I am enthusiastic about applying my current skills, knowledge, experience, and passion for Python, Java, SQLite, MySQL, Microsoft SQL Server, and many more in a practical and fast-paced environment.
 ## Some of my skills 🧠

 |CODING LANGUAGES|TECHNOLOGIES   |SPOKEN LANGUAGES                                 |